ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 ``-DCMAKE_INSTALL_PREFIX`` specifies the location in which the ``bin``, ``include``, ``lib``, and ``share`` directories will be created.
 These directories will contain various components of the SRW App.
 Its recommended value ``..`` denotes one directory up from the build directory.
 In the next line, the ``make`` call argument ``-j 4`` indicates that the build will run in parallel with 4 threads.
 Although users can specify a larger or smaller number of threads (e.g., ``-j8``, ``-j2``), it is highly recommended to use at least 4 parallel threads to prevent overly long installation times.

-The build will take a few minutes to complete.
+The build will take several minutes to complete.
 When it starts, a random number is printed to the console, and when it is done, a ``[1]+  Done`` message is printed to the console. ``[1]+  Exit`` indicates an error.
 Output from the build will be in the ``ufs-srweather-app/build/build.out`` file.
 When the build completes, users should see the forecast model executable ``ufs_model`` and several pre- and post-processing executables in the ``ufs-srweather-app/bin`` directory.
 These executables are described in :numref:`Table %s <ExecDescription>`.
+Once all executables have been built, users may continue to :numref:`Step %s <Data>`.

 .. hint::

-   If you see the build.out file, but there is no ``ufs-srweather-app/bin`` directory, wait a few more minutes for the build to complete.
+   If you see the ``build.out`` file, but there is no ``ufs-srweather-app/bin`` directory, wait a few more minutes for the build to complete.

 .. _MacDetails: